ddadaal/ddadaal.me/contents/odyssey.md

 **But it is impossible.**

 - I was only slightly capable of writing simple programs with VBS and C#.
-- HTML/CSS were aliens to me, not to mention full-fledged programming languages and frameworks.
+- HTML/CSS were aliens to me, not to mention full-fledge programming languages and framework.

 What's worse, high school was around the corner.
 If I would like to be admitted into a good university, I had to focus on study more than anything else.
 Not only self-building blog but the all the blog things must be compromised.